-Int /\ success or failure code \/ status;
+Int status; / success or failure code / rit i status, / success of failure code /

 A class driver calls this function to cause the mini-driver to process the IOM Packet.
-Calls to GIO submit, GIO read, GIO write, GIO abort, and GIO flush result in execution of the appropriate mini-driver's mdSubmitChan function.
+Calls to GIO submit.
+GIO read, GIO write, GIO abort, and GIO flush result in execution of the appropriate mini-driver's mdSubmitChan function.